Air Quality & Gas Exposures on the Farm

 Chapter 3: Carbon Dioxide (CO2)

-We will review the hazards of CO2 on the farm and where it is found.
+In this chapter we will review the hazards of CO2 on the farm and where it is found.
 While CO2 has less serious health effects than CO, it is important to understand about controlling this in livestock operations.

 Chapter 4: Nitrogen Dioxide (NO2)